Skip to main content

 What Are the Long Term Consequences for Adult Hormonal Health?

-The epigenetic reprogramming of the HPG axis during has direct and significant consequences for adult endocrinology.
+The epigenetic reprogramming of the HPG axis during childhood development has direct and significant consequences for adult endocrinology.
 The altered hormonal milieu established in early life becomes the “new normal” for that individual, often leading to a state of sub-optimal function or overt disease that requires clinical intervention.
 This perspective is vital for understanding the root causes of many common adult endocrine disorders.

 Implications for Female Reproductive Health